lab11/SensEye-2/readme.md

 ### Setting up client
 Download and install OpenCV.
-Ensure OpenCV installed in /usr/local/include/
+Ensure OpenCV installed in `/usr/local/include/`

-Change address of SmartFusion board in SensEye-2/software/client/senseye_client/senseye_client.c to current IP address (shown below):
+Change address of SmartFusion board in `SensEye-2/software/client/senseye_client/senseye_client.c` to current IP address (shown below):

     #define INSIGHT_SERV_ADDR     ("141.212.11.133")

-Navigate to SensEye-2/software/client/senseye_client/ directory and run:
+Navigate to the `SensEye-2/software/client/senseye_client/` directory and run

     make
     ./senseye_client

-Note: while senseye_serv is running on the SmartFusion it waits for a connection from the client which is created by running senseye_client, then images should appear on the screen if a Stonyman is connected correctly.
+**Note**: while `senseye_serv` is running on the SmartFusion it waits for a connection from the client which is created by running `senseye_client`, then images should appear on the screen if a Stonyman is connected correctly.